QuentinRa/blog.quentinra.dev/maths/probabilities/index.md

 * $\mathbb{P}(A \cup B) = \mathbb{P}(A) + \mathbb{P}(B) -
   \mathbb{P}(A \cap B)$
 * $A \subset B \to \mathbb{P}(A) \le \mathbb{P}(B)$

-We call **distribution function** an strictly positive, increasing function where the sum of all values is 1.
-It's a function supposed to modelize the values of what you are observing and giving a probability to each value.
+We call **distribution function**, a strictly positive, increasing function where the sum of all values is 1.
+It's a function associating the values of what you are observing and their probability.

 We call **support** a set where the distribution function is defined.
 The probability outside the support is 0.
 You can use that to make a sum on the support.